plainerman/Latent-TPS/README.md

 # Latent-TPS
-Source code of the paper: Transition Path Sampling with \\ Boltzmann Generator-based MCMC Moves
+This repository contains the source code of the paper: Transition Path Sampling with Boltzmann Generator-based MCMC Moves

+This repository will be updated before NeurIPS 2023.